calvingdu/UBC-SPECIALIZATION-ANALYSIS/README.md

 Part 4 - Using regression analysis and T-testing to analyze if COVID was a factor in the requirement trends in 2020 & 2021.

-Part 5 & 5b- Analyzing specialization competitiveness through the use of counting majors with requirements above a certain cutoff (this was an alternative to the direct approach to see if I could find a way to do analysis without extrapolation)
+Part 5 & 5b- Analyzing specialization competitiveness through the use of looking at proportion of majors with requirements above a certain cutoff